FAQ 2024: Who Pays For a DBS Check?

 • Undertaking a course that requires them to do the job role.

-If you’ve got an applicant who can be classed as a volunteer, letting the DBS know on the form is a great way of saving £18 or £38 on your staff DBS checks!
+If you’ve got applicants who can be classed as a volunteer, letting the DBS know on the form is a great way of saving £21.50 or £49.50 on your staff DBS checks!
 Click here to read more about volunteer DBS checks on our dedicated page.

 Who Pays For A DBS Check: Individuals